Bill13579/tabby/README.md

 This is the development branch for Tabby v2.0.

-You can install Tabby on it's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/ Or, to install the newest development version, see the [Installing the dev build](#installing-the-dev-build) section.
+You can install the latest stable version of Tabby on it's Firefox Add-on page: https://addons.mozilla.org/en-US/firefox/addon/tabby-window-tab-manager/<br/>
+Or, to install the newest development version, see the [Building, Installing, and Editing](#building-installing-and-editing) section.

 # Contributing